zhongchong/FaceDetection/README.md

-# ObjDetect
-Object Detection Demo
+FaceDetection

 Author: Zhong Chong

-Description: A demo shown to detect face or pedestrian in a image
+Description: A demo to detect human face in a single image